NOTE: This article is applicable to our Classic Checkout solution only.

 - purchaseComplete - Fired on complete purchase

-The whole list of possible events is described in "What is Google Tag Manager" article.
+The whole list of possible events is described in our article about Google Tag Manager.

 Setup your first trigger with GA Tag (registrationComplete)